kianenigma/what-blockchain-actually/content/Content/Scaling/Introduction - Why Scaling Matters.md

-This chapter of the book is entirely dedicated to giving you a high level understanding of the different methods used to scale blockchains.
+This part of the book is entirely dedicated to giving you a high level understanding of the different methods used to scale blockchains.
 As noted in [[The Bigger Picture]], this topic was on the hot seat of [[Web3]] for many years, and lot has been done about it.

 We did argue that scaling is likely no longer the frontier issue of [[Web3]], but nonetheless it is very useful to understand how blockchains scale their computational and storage capacities.